slopedoo/WebDKP/README.md

 # MODIFICATIONS

   - Addon has been modified to accommodate fixed DKP costs.
 Any item specified in the WebDKP loot table will auto-fill when bidding starts.
   - To be elegible for loot, members will whisper ?main or ?off for mainspec or offspec respectively.
-Mainspec bid will be the price specified in WebDKP loto table.
+Mainspec bid will be the price specified in WebDKP loot table.
 Offspec item is free.
   - Auto-award for bosskills has also been reduced to 2.
   - Use "?" prefix instead of "!", which is reserved for server commands on Elysium.
   - DKP listing has been disabled due to the spam-filter on Elysium.